-The internet has brought the world to our doorsteps and provided us all a powerful filter for what we let into our lives, giving user experience designers a major role in how our online lives are shaped.
-This realization led me to Copenhagen in July 2017, where I participated in the workshop Designing for Disagreement at Copenhagen Institute of Interaction Design.
-Our instructors delivered lectures on behavioral design, psychology, and ethics in the mornings.
+In July 2017, I participated in the workshop Designing for Disagreement at Copenhagen Institute of Interaction Design.
+I was drawn to this workshop because we increasingly live online and we disagree now more than ever.
+My instructors delivered lectures on behavioral design, psychology, and ethics in the mornings.
 In the afternoons my team and I used service prototyping techniques to test new ideas for civic interaction.

 The workshop structure:

 Online conversations have skyrocketed and the expectations of them have changed.
 Facebook, one of the main places where discussion, sharing, and consumption happens online, now has 1.7+ billion users.
 We live online so fully, that even when we disagree, we don't sign off.
-Instead we seek out places where we do agree, like closed threads and private groups—both Messenger and Groups have become stand-alone apps.
+Instead we seek out places where we do agree, like closed threads and private groups.

 In testing, we received a range of responses.
 Some thought that it would be successful because it would give people a chance to stop and consider their actions.
 Others thought it would only delay the inevitable, and perhaps even anger online bullies and result in more bullying posts.
 We used paper prototypes to talk to a half dozen teenagers.